-The Volkswagen e-up! is the cheapest car available from Onto, starting at £339 per month.
-The Renault ZOE is £399, the DS 3 Crossback E-TENSE is £519 and the Jaguar I-Pace is £1,299 per month.
-The Peugeot e-208 hatchback and e-2008 SUV are among other models on offer, although there are waiting lists and limited availability for some cars.
-September 2021 saw the Citroen e-C4 added to the roster, while the Volkswagen ID.3, Volkswagen e-up! and Volkswagen ID.4 were added in October 2021.
+The Volkswagen e-up! is the cheapest car available from Onto, starting at £379 per month.
+The Renault ZOE is £439, the DS 3 Crossback E-TENSE is £569 and the Jaguar I-Pace is £1,299 per month.
+This is a snapshot of just some of the vehicles available to illustrate the wide spectrum of price points, although there are waiting lists and limited availability for some cars.
+A partnership between Onto and Vauxhall was announced in early 2022; this has seen the introduction of 700 Corsa-e and Mokka-e models in Elite Premium trim for Onto customers.

-In April 2021, it was announced that all Onto users would get free charging at InstaVolt locations.
-The network is made up of over 600 chargers and has locations at branches of McDonald’s, KFC, Costa Coffee and Starbucks, among others.
-And in May 2021, Onto became the exclusive rental and subscription partner for Fisker; 700 of the brand's Ocean SUVs will be available to Onto customers when it arrives in 2023.
+As part of the subscription, Onto offers free public charging at over 11,000 locations; these include BP Pulse, Shell Recharge and InstaVolt chargers, while the Tesla Supercharger network is free for drivers of Onto Tesla models.
+In May 2021, Onto also became the exclusive rental and subscription partner for Fisker; 700 of the brand's Ocean SUVs will be available to Onto customers when it arrives in 2023.

 Like Onto, rival firm Elmo offers Total Cost of Ownership subscriptions for EVs; its web platform allows customers to add ‘bundles’ to their deal.
 That means you can choose to tick-in features such as maintenance, insurance, a home wallbox, access to public charging, and even your home energy bill – or choose not to have them.
 As with Onto, you pay a single monthly charge, but there’s a much more limited selection of cars available.
-When we looked the Renault ZOE was advertised at £379 per month, and the MG ZS EV from £429.
+When we looked, the cheapest offering was the MG 5 SW from £441 a month, plus a £95 one-off admin fee.

 Co-Wheels Car Club